Linda Fairstein: Personal life

-Fairstein grew up in Mount Vernon, New York.
-Her father's family were Russian Jews who immigrated in the early 1900s.
-Her mother is of Northern Irish, Finnish and Swedish descent.
 She was married to lawyer Justin Feldman from 1987 until his death in 2011 at the age of 92.
 In September 2014 she married lawyer Michael Goldberg, a long-time friend and classmate at the University of Virginia School of Law, at their home in Martha's Vineyard.
-Fairstein and Goldberg reside in the Upper East Side in New York.
+Fairstein and Goldberg reside on the Upper East Side in New York.